openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 With `Office Mix`_, course teams can turn PowerPoint presentations into interactive online lessons that are called mixes.
-With the Office Mix XBlock, course teams can embed  mixes in courses.
+With the Office Mix XBlock, course teams can embed mixes in their courses.

 For information about how to enable this tool in Studio and add mixes to a course, see :ref:`opencoursestaff:Office Mix Tool` in *Building and Running an